deploystackio/documentation/docs/deploystack/one-click-deploy.md

 We integrate with cloud providers' native deployment systems.
 For example:

 - **DigitalOcean**: Uses the "Deploy to DigitalOcean" functionality as documented in their [official guide](https://docs.digitalocean.com/products/app-platform/how-to/add-deploy-do-button/)
+- **Kubernetes**: Generates Helm charts that can be deployed to any Kubernetes cluster
 - Check [supported cloud providers](/docs/docker-to-iac/index.md) for full list

 ### Provider-Specific Templates